 - The comic book series Runaways does this with the Skrull Xavin a couple of times when we're getting to know him/her, although it's a case of short-circuiting (probably the Skrull equivalent of going into shock or throwing up from pain or whatnot), not actual death.

-- In X-Men, when Mystique was stabbed, even though she survived.
+- In X-Men, when Mystique is stabbed, even though she survives.

 - Even worse in X2: X-Men United, when Cerebro-2 almost kills her (and every other mutant on earth).
 She survives again, of course.